 Tomatoes are flexible enough to fit into many different eating styles without much adjustment.
 Here is how they work across some of the most common diet plans:

-• Vegan and Vegetarian: Tomatoes bring useful nutrients to plant-based meals and pair well with legumes, grains, or nuts for a more balanced and complete dish.
+- Vegan and Vegetarian: Tomatoes add valuable nutrients to plant-based meals and pair well with legumes, grains, or nuts to create a more balanced, complete dish.

-In my experience, it is never really about the food itself but how you use it within your routine.
+In my experience, it is never really about the food itself, but about how you use it in your routine.
 Get the portions and pairings right, and tomatoes can work well for almost any eating plan you follow.
+Pairing them with carrots as a fiber source is one easy way to round out your plate without overthinking it.

 Final Thoughts